java-2022-04/-java-2022-04-EN2-java-webapplication-PART-2/exercises/Exercises.md

    * Add a student manually into your database using a INSERT script and check if it shows up on your list
    * How are the data type in Java match up with those in mysql?
 4. Create a PostMapping where you can remove a student.
+5. Think of a way how you can update a student using a post request and implement it.